galaxyproject/training-material/topics/statistics/tutorials/age-prediction_with_ml/tutorial.md

 For our analyses, we will use the grid search approach.
 It is an exhaustive search which tries out all the combinations of different hyperparameters and ranks these combinations based on a scoring metric.
 In the random search, the values of a parameter are selected randomly from a given range and the best one is found.
 Grid search works well for parameters taking categorical as well as numerical values but for the random search, it becomes difficult for parameters which take categorical values.

 In the pipeline builder, we added two steps - preprocessing (feature selection) and an estimator (regressor).
 There are different hyperparameters for these two steps and their best combination should be found out.
 We will perform grid search to estimate the best values for these parameters: **k** (number of features), **normalize** (subtract the mean and divide by the l2-norm of the dataset) and **alpha** (a constant which is multiplied to the regularisation term).
 For each parameter, we need to specify a set of values to choose from:

 - **k**: [5880, 5890, 5895, 5900]
 - **normalize**: [True, False]
 - **alpha**: [0.00001, 0.0001, 0.001]

+There are many more hyperparameters of [ElasticNet regressor](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.ElasticNet.html#sklearn.linear_model.ElasticNet) which are explained in the official documentation of scikit-learn.
+But, the combination of the above three parameters already gives comparable accuracy published in the study [Jason G. Fleischer et al. 2018](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-018-1599-6#Sec9), we will stick to these parameters.

+> ### {% icon comment %} Comment
+> It is advisable to tune all the parameters of a machine learning algorithm for a dataset if no prior information is available about the subset of parameters which works best for the dataset.
+{: .comment}

+The values of `k` have been chosen to get the best accuracy.
+We can choose any number (integers) between `1` and `27,000` (maximum number of features in the dataset).
+We will use only these values (shown above) for `k` as the accuracy remains best around these numbers.
+But, it may vary for a different RNA-seq dataset.
+That's the reason we perform hyperparameter search to find the best values for parameters for any dataset.
+The default value of `normalize` is `False`.
+We will check for both, `[True, False]`.
+The parameter `alpha` takes a positive real number and its default value is `1.0`.
 For these three parameters, we have 24 different combinations (4 x 2 x 3) of values and we will verify the performance of each combination.
 You might have noticed that the parameter **k** is used for feature selection and parameters **normalize** and **alpha** are used for regressor.

 > ### {% icon hands_on %} Hands-on: Hyperparameter search
 >